News

 Over fifteen A&A volunteers deployed all over UC San Diego campus to give out free eclipse glasses and to setup telescopes for viewing the partial eclipse.
 It was a beautiful San Diego morning with a fanatics turn out from our campus community.
 After the eclipse, A&A hosted a volunteer event featuring tacos from the Taco Stand!

 Professor Burgasser watched the total solar eclipse from a cruise line in Mexico - see news story here.
-And Watch on local news
+And Watch on local news!

 Professor Konopacky explains what is an eclipse and how best to watch it, see here.